BillJr99/Ursinus-CS477/_pages/Activities/liascript-regression.md

 - $R^2\in(-\infty,1]$; $1$ is perfect fit; $0$ means no better than predicting $\bar y$; negative values indicate worse than the mean predictor.
 - For simple linear regression with an intercept, $R^2 = \big(\mathrm{corr}(y,\hat y)\big)^2$.
 - $R^2$ is not meaningful for probabilistic classification (logistic regression); use log-loss, ROC/AUC, PR, calibration instead.

+---

+## 15. Summary

+- **Linear regression** models a continuous response, typically optimized via MSE (closed form or gradient methods), and benefits from regularization and diagnostics.
+- **Logistic regression** models **probabilities** for classification, optimized via cross-entropy, and is evaluated using ROC/AUC, confusion matrices, and precision/recall/F1.
+- Both are **generalized linear models** with different link functions (identity vs. logit).